raml-org/api-modeling-framework/README.md

 $ lein test-js
 ```

+## Vocabularies

+The OWL ontology for the AMF vocabularies (document and domain models) [can be found here](https://github.com/raml-org/api-modelling-framework/blob/master/vocabulary/raml.ttl).

 ## Implementation Progress

 The following tables show the current support of the project for different syntactical elements of RAML, OpenAPI, RAML Types and JSONSchema.